samwize/wwdc-dl/README.md

 ## Advanced Usage

     # HD video
-    ./wwdc-dl.swift -s 102 -f HD
+    ./wwdc-dl -s 102 -f HD

     # Wants PDF only (no video)
-    ./wwdc-dl.swift -s 102 --pdfonly
+    ./wwdc-dl -s 102 --pdfonly

+    # Download all
+    ./wwdc-dl -a --pdfonly

     # For some reason you don't want PDF
-    ./wwdc-dl.swift -s 102 --nopdf
+    ./wwdc-dl -s 102 --nopdf

+    # For other years
+    ./wwdc-dl -s 102 -y 2005

+    # Specific the directory to save in
+    ./wwdc-dl -s 102 -d /Volumes/AwesomeDrive/

 ## Playground

-The script is written in Playground environment, for convenience.
-Edit in Playground, then make a copy to `wwdc-dl.swift` with `copy.sh`.
+This script is written in Playground environment, for convenience.

+If you are developing, edit in Playground, then run `./compile.sh`.